Character sheaves on unipotent groups in positive characteristic: foundations: Main definitions and results

 \begin{defin} Let $G$ be a unipotent algebraic group over $k$.
 If $M$ and $N$ are objects of $\sD(G)$ (respectively, $\sD_G(G)$), the \emph{convolution with compact supports} of $M$ and $N$ is the object of $\sD(G)$ (respectively, $\sD_G(G)$) defined by $M*N=\mu_!\bigl((p_1^* M)\tens(p_2^* N)\bigr)$, where $\mu:G\times G\rar{}G$ is the multiplication morphism and $p_1,p_2:G\times G\rar{}G$ are the first and second projections. \end{defin}

 \begin{convention} From now on, the words ``with compact supports'' will be dropped, and the bifunctor $*$ will simply be referred to as the \emph{convolution} of complexes on $G$.
-The reason is that the other convolution bifunctor, obtained by replacing $\mu_!$ with $\mu_*$ in Definition \ref{d:convolution}, will never appear in the present work. \end{convention}
+The other convolution bifunctor, obtained by replacing $\mu_!$ with $\mu_*$ in Definition~\ref{d:convolution}, will not be used in the present work\footnote{In fact, convolution without compact supports, call it $*_*$ for now, can be expressed in terms of convolution with compact supports.
+Namely, if $M,N$ are objects of $\sD(G)$ or $\sD_G(G)$ one has a canonical isomorphism $M*_*N\rar{\simeq}\bD_G^-(\bD_G^-N*\bD_G^-M)$, where $\bD_G^-$ is the functor introduced in Definition \ref{d:duality}.
+By Remark \ref{r:duality-D(G)-inner-hom}, the functor $\bD_G^-$ also has intrinsic meaning in terms of the monoidal structure given by convolution with compact supports.}. \end{convention}

-\begin{rem} It is easy to construct associativity constraints for the bifunctors $*$ on $\sD(G)$ and on $\sD_G(G)$, making each category monoidal, with unit object $\e$ being the delta-sheaf at the identity element $1\in G(k)$.
-In addition, $\sD_G(G)$ can be equipped with a natural braiding.
-We will not use the latter fact in the present article, so we will not prove it.
-However, sometimes we will need the following ``weak central property'' of the forgetful functor $\sD_G(G)\rar{}\sD(G)$. \end{rem}
+It is easy to construct associativity constraints for the bifunctors $*$ on $\sD(G)$ and on $\sD_G(G)$, making each category monoidal, with unit object $\e=\e_G$ being the delta-sheaf at the identity element $1\in G(k)$.